-Between the time the 4th and 5th book was published, Daniel and Rebecca had graduated to telling stories of visits to God’s throne, flying with angels, seeing the dead at Jesus’ arm in heaven and visions similar to those of Rick Joyner.
-So, as they re-tell their old stories, they read back these supernatural details back into them.
+You see, in the time frame between their fourth and fifth book, Daniel and Rebecca had graduated to telling stories of frequent visits to God’s throne, flying with angels in the air, seeing the dead at Jesus’ arm in heaven and many visions similar to those of Rick Joyner.
+So, as they re-tell their old stories, they read these supernatural details back into them.

 10. The “testimony” in their April 2002 newsletter is another example of a poorly crafted fiction:

 “One sister worked on the 105th floor of the World Trade Center buildings.
 This was the floor the jet crashed into.
 When the jet hit, she was thrown out of her seat across the room behind a door.
 This saved her from being set on fire.
 When she collected her wits from the shock of being thrown, she realized that she was in the doorway to a stairwell.
 Jesus appeared to her and instructed her to follow Him out of the building.
 He led her all the way down 105 stories to safety.
 She got out of the building unhurt.”